 - Other groups and contacts

 The Fair Credit Reporting Act (FCRA) is a law that not only regulates credit reports but also sets national standards for employment screening and background checks.
-In effect, it sets limits on what information employers can get from background checks and how they can use that information (see PRC Fact Sheet 16: Employment Background Checks: A Jobseeker's Guide).
+It sets limits on what information employers can get from background checks and how they can use that information (see PRC’s Guide, ).
 However, the FCRA only applies to employers using third-party screening companies.
 Information that an employer gathers independently, including from informal Internet searches, is not covered by the FCRA.

-The National Labor Relations Board (NLRB) has issued a number of rulings involving questions about employer social media policies.
+The National Labor Relations Board (NLRB) has issued a number of rulings and recommendations involving questions about employer social media policies.
 The NLRB has indicated that these cases are extremely fact-specific.
-It has provided the following general guidance:
+It has provided the following general guidance, however:

 - Employer policies should not be so sweeping that they prohibit the kinds of activity protected by federal labor law, such as the discussion of wages or working conditions among employees.